isc-projects/bind9/doc/arm/reference.rst

    log category.

 ``nocookie-udp-size``
-   Sets the maximum size of UDP responses that will be sent to queries without a valid server COOKIE.
-A value below 128 will be silently raised to 128.
+   This sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.
+A value below 128 is silently raised to 128.
 The default value is 4096, but the ``max-udp-size`` option may further limit the response size.